What does a Construction Manager do?

 - Bachelor's degree in Construction Management, Civil Engineering, or a related field.

-- Minimum of 5-7 years of experience in construction management or a similar role.
+- Minimum of 5 years of experience in construction management, with a proven track record of successfully managing projects.

 - Strong knowledge of construction methods, materials, and legal regulations.